xeoneux/next-dark-mode/README.md

 ### Auto mode

-`next-dark-mode` supports an **auto mode** which automatically switches the user's theme based on the color mode selected on their operating system.
+`next-dark-mode` optionally supports **auto mode** which automatically switches the user's theme as per the color mode selected on their operating system.

 [Windows](https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme) and [macOS](https://support.apple.com/en-in/HT208976) both support setting the dark or light mode based on the time of the day.